isagimon/FAIR_Implementation_ABM/README.md

 - The simulation is based on a simplified kinetic model of protein aggregation
 - Monomer movement is stochastic and may not fully reflect complex biophysical constraints
 - Periodic boundary conditions are applied to simulate a continuous environment
 - Crowders (if enabled) are modeled as static, spherical obstacles with fixed radii
+- Oligomers can be randomly removed at each timestep, with the probability of removal set by the user.
+Setting this probability to 0 disables the function.

 ---